 On the microscopic level this web appears as an intricate three dimensional web.
 Where this gets truly amazing is when the body moves.
 This fascial web moves in a way that can scarcely be described.
 The individual 'filaments' of the fascia will move and slide along each other: dividing and joining, separating and collapsing, all with perfect form and structure so that the body's movements can be supported without strain and protected from improper movement, stress and overextension.
 Fascia is also hollow.
 It has fluid that runs throughout it, and as such needs to remain properly hydrated.

 We have all heard how important it is to stay hydrated.
 Now we discover a new reason here!
-When fascia gets dehydrated it becomes stiff, rigid and movement is much more difficult.
-This leads to a host of problems and maladies.
+When fascia gets dehydrated it becomes stiff, rigid and movement is much more restricted and painful.
+This can lead to a host of other problems.

 Physical trauma can be stored in the fascia!